muratk5n/thirdwave/en/README.md

 ---

-Haha US itself planned the invasion of Taiwan once during WWII but gave up, decided it would be too hard
+Haha US itself planned the invasion of Taiwan once during WWII but decided against it, judging the invasion would be too hard

 ---